+The sections of the policy dealing with Board meetings and hearings outline that the Board will meet in public and attempt to make the experience as informal as possible.
 During a series of regional licensing seminars, hosted by AFS in 2016, a lack of public participation in the licensing process was reported across the country.
 Barriers to participation can relate to poor accessibility of licensing processes, but inconsistencies in policy and practice can also prevent meaningful engagement.

 Licensing boards should ensure that their administrative processes provide transparency and accountability, for example by: having a set of published standing orders; board papers and minutes being published on time; board minutes recording the names of board members voting for/against a decision; and holding hearings on statements of licensing policy.

-AFS would recommend that the board make explicit in the Licensing Policy that it will dispose of its business in an open, fair and transparent manner, and that hearings will be conducted in as informal a manner as possible.
+AFS would recommend that the board make explicit in the policy that it will dispose of its business in an open, fair and transparent manner, and that any meeting or hearings will be conducted in as informal a manner as possible.
+The policy should also detail the types of information and support that can or will be made available to enable people to participate.